-- increase the availability and affordability of credit for agricultural producers, rural utilities, and generators of renewable energy; - provide greater liquidity and lending capacity for agricultural and rural lenders; and - facilitate intermediate-term and long-term agricultural and rural funding across business cycles.
+- increase the accessibility of financing for American agriculture and rural infrastructure; - provide greater liquidity and lending capacity for agricultural and rural lenders; and - facilitate intermediate-term and long-term agricultural and rural funding across business cycles.

-Farmer Mac is unique because it is a government-sponsored enterprise regulated by the Farm Credit Administration, but is also a publiclytraded financial services company.
+Farmer Mac is unique because it is a government-sponsored enterprise ("GSE") regulated by the Farm Credit Administration, but is also a publicly-traded financial services company.
 It is therefore difficult to identify "peer" companies for comparison purposes.
 However, the Compensation Committee has worked with Aon to identify a blend of comparably-sized publicly-traded financial services companies and other mission-focused financial institutions whose business and risk profiles align with Farmer Mac's.
 The result is a peer group that includes public banks, Farm Credit System institutions, Federal Home Loan Banks, and National Rural Utilities Cooperative Finance Corporation ("CFC"), a mission-focused, financially-oriented cooperative based in the Washington, D.C. metropolitan area focused on financing rural infrastructure.

 The Compensation Committee uses a peer group to assess competitive practices.
 Any peer group used by Farmer Mac is selected based on criteria approved by the Compensation Committee and is designed to align the peer group with the unique attributes of Farmer Mac.
-The Compensation Committee evaluated the peer group in August 2020 as part of its annual review and, based on data and advice from Aon, approved Farmer Mac's peer group for 2021.
-The 2021 peer group, like the peer group used for 2020 executive compensation decisions, includes three segments that groups similar types of organizations for analysis - one segment composed of 20 public banks, one segment composed of 13 Farm Credit System institutions, and one segment composed of 12 Federal Home Loan Banks.
-The one change to the peer group for 2021 was to add the compensation paid to executives at CFC to the composite peer group data reviewed by the Compensation Committee.
-The Compensation Committee selected the organizations in the 2021 peer group to balance traditional asset comparisons with total employee headcount, operating expense, complexity of operations, number of products, and realistic career opportunities.
+The Compensation Committee evaluated the peer group in August 2021 as part of its annual review and, based on data and advice from Aon, approved Farmer Mac's peer group for 2022.
+The 2022 peer group, like the peer group used for 2021 executive compensation decisions, includes three segments that groups similar types of organizations for analysis - one segment composed of 20 public banks, one segment composed of 13 Farm Credit System ("FCS") institutions, and one segment composed of 12 Federal Home Loan Banks ("FHLBs").
+The compensation paid to executives at CFC was also included in the composite peer group data reviewed by the Compensation Committee for 2022 compensation decisions.
+The Compensation Committee selected the organizations in the 2022 peer group to balance traditional asset comparisons with total employee headcount, operating expense, complexity of operations, number of products, and realistic career opportunities.
 The Compensation Committee believes that this approach to the peer group:

-- remains relevant to Farmer Mac in business and organizational focus; - · provides valuable information about relevant but distinct labor markets; - is of sufficient size to buffer against the effects of removals due to acquisitions and mergers; and - is robust enough to ensure statistical reliability of benchmarking data.
+- remains relevant to Farmer Mac in business and organizational focus; - provides valuable information about relevant but distinct labor markets; - is of sufficient size to buffer against the effects of removals due to acquisitions and mergers; and - is robust enough to ensure statistical reliability of benchmarking data.

-The Compensation Committee used this peer group to help determine the competitive market for 2021 executive compensation decisions:
+The Compensation Committee used this peer group to help determine the competitive market for 2022 executive compensation decisions: